cawasser/rccst/docs/data-push.md

 Unfortunately, this mechanism cannot be considered "reactive" as the push function must be called by the code implementing the data update.

+## Solution

+1. Initially, we just need to make the socket accessible throughout the Server, specifically using an `(atom)` hosted in a global [namespace]()
+2. create a new message type (:data/update) that marks the push of a data-source
+3. add a publish-all! function in its own [namespace]()
+   1. this publishes the message to ALL connected clients
+   2. we'll work on subscriptions next
+4. add some UI elements, so we can see the updated data
+5. and we need some default data, as well as event-handlers and subscriptions on the client-side
+6.